Universal resurrection: Nicene Creed and early Christianity

-Modern Era
+Modern era

-Early Christian church fathers defended the resurrection of the dead against the pagan belief that the immortal soul went to the underworld immediately after death.
-Currently, however, it is a popular Christian belief that the souls of the righteous go to Heaven.Will We Be Reunited with Children Who Have Died?
+Early Christian church fathers defended the resurrection of the dead against the pagan belief that the immortal soul went to the underworld immediately after death, and afterwards it would be reincarnated into another body (metempsychosis).
+It is a Christian belief that the souls of the righteous go to Heaven.

 At the close of the medieval period, the modern era brought a shift in Christian thinking from an emphasis on the resurrection of the body back to the immortality of the soul.
 This shift was a result of a change in the zeitgeist, as a reaction to the Renaissance and later to the Enlightenment.
 André Dartigues has observed that especially "from the 17th to the 19th century, the language of popular piety no longer evoked the resurrection of the soul but everlasting life.
 Although theological textbooks still mentioned resurrection, they dealt with it as a speculative question more than as an existential problem."

 This shift was supported not by any scripture, but largely by the popular religion of the Enlightenment, deism.
 Deism allowed for a supreme being, such as the philosophical first cause, but denied any significant personal or relational interaction with this figure.
 Deism, which was largely led by rationality and reason, could allow a belief in the immortality of the soul, but not necessarily in the resurrection of the dead.
 American deist Ethan Allen demonstrates this thinking in his work, Reason, the Only Oracle of Man (1784) where he argues in the preface that nearly every philosophical problem is beyond humanity's understanding, including the miracles of Christianity, although he does allow for the immortality of an immaterial soul.